last reviewed: 27/06/2022

 How can I make an appointment with the Careers Adviser for my subject area?

 ABERDEEN STUDENTS: Appointments are booked online via CareerConnect (see more information).
-If you have any issues with the booking system or have queries about appointments, then please email email@example.com.
+If you are working and none of the scheduled appointments suit you, please email firstname.lastname@example.org and we will be happy to try to arrange an appointment that is convenient for you.
+In addition, if you have any issues with the booking system or have queries about appointments, then please email email@example.com.

 QATAR STUDENTS: You can contact the Career Services in Qatar via CareerConnect (see more information) to book an appointment online or simply send an email to firstname.lastname@example.org.
 We will be able to assist you in reviewing your CV, helping you with resources for online interviews or any career related enquiries you may have.

-- Can I still get feedback on my CV or application during this time?
+How can I get feedback on my CV or application?